Anti Poolamets

 Anti Poolamets (born 22 February 1971 in Tallinn) is an Estonian historian, lawyer and politician.
 He has been member of XIV Riigikogu.

 In 2000 he graduated from the University of Tartu with a degree in law, and in 2010 with a degree in history.
 From 2001 to 2014 he was a lecturer at Estonian Academy of Security Sciences.

 Since 2014 he is a member of Estonian Conservative People's Party.

+He ran for the Riigikogu in the 2023 elections and received 2,831 votes in the electoral district number 6 (Lääne-Viru), securing his election as a member of the Riigikogu.
+His wife, Evelin Poolamets was also elected to the Riigikogu in 2023.